lewagon/dotfiles/05-Rails/04-Rails-watch-list/02-Watch-List/README.md

 - A movie must have a unique title.
 - A list must have a unique name.
-- A saved movie must be linked to a movie and a list, and [movie, list] pairings should be unique.
+- A saved movie must be linked to a movie and a list, and the [movie, list] pairings should be unique.
 - The comment of a saved movie cannot be shorter than 6 characters.

 #### Associations